Think you might make a great personal trainer?

 5. When going on vacation you grab a fitness magazine.

-If you’ve got piles of magazines, health books, and healthy recipes laying around your house it’s a good sign that you’re committed to healthy living.
+If you’ve got piles of magazines, health books, and healthy recipes lying around your house it’s a good sign that you’re committed to healthy living.
 This love affair you have with being in shape will serve you well because you can earn a salary by researching, implementing, and tweaking fitness programs to your heart’s desire.

 You can also learn to scrutinize what you read and call BS on some of the junk that gets published.
 Or, become a fitness writer yourself and contribute to the ever-changing and growing body of knowledge.